jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 [This paper](https://arxiv.org/pdf/1812.05720.pdf) proposes a nice explanation and proof for the over-confidence of out-of-distribution examples in ReLU networks.
 Essentially, they prove that for a given class $k$, there exists a scaling factor $\alpha > 0$ such that the softmax value of input $\alpha x$ as $\alpha \to \infty$ is equal to 1.
 This means that there are infinitely many inputs that obtain arbitrarily high confidence in ReLU networks.
 A bi-product of which is the inability to set softmax thresholds to preserve classifier precision.

-There are a couple ways so approach this, which broadly fall into two categories: 1) building a generative model for the data (VAE, GAN, etc.) and 2) changing the structure of the network.
+There are a couple ways so approach this, which broadly fall into two categories: 1) building a generative model for the data (VAE, GAN, etc.) or 2) changing the structure of the network.
 The generative approach doesn't really solve the problem with ReLU networks.
-There's a great [Chicken-MNIST](https://emiliendupont.github.io/2018/03/14/mnist-chicken/) blog post that discusses a solution using VAEs.
-We'll opt for modifying the network by injecting Bayesian-ness into the last layer.
-Another approach suggested [here](https://arxiv.org/pdf/1812.05720.pdf) changes the loss function, but that's not what we're going to do here.
+There's a great [Chicken-MNIST](https://emiliendupont.github.io/2018/03/14/mnist-chicken/) blog post that discusses a potential solution using VAEs.
+Another approach, that would fall into the category of changing the network structure is to change the loss function, which was done in [this paper](https://arxiv.org/pdf/1812.05720.pdf).
+Instead, we'll opt for changing the network by putting a posterior over the weights of the last layer, as decsribed in [this paper](https://arxiv.org/abs/2002.10118).

 &nbsp;

 ### Last Layer Bayesian-ness

-Bayesian methods are perfect for quantifying uncertainty, and that's what we want in this case.
+Bayesian methods are great for quantifying uncertainty, and that's what we want in this case.
 The problem is that this model, and all other deep learning models, have way too many parameters to have an appropriate posterior over all. **The proposed solution is to only have a posterior over the weights in the last layer.** This is perfect for implementation because we can in theory have the best of both worlds - first use the ReLU network as a feature extractor, then a Bayesian layer at the end to quantify uncertainty.
 The posterior over the last layer weights can be approximated with a [Laplace approximation](http://www2.stat.duke.edu/~st118/sta250/laplace.pdf) and can be easily obtained from the trained model with Pytorch autograd.

 Amazingly, the only parameter we have to focus on is $\sigma^2_0$, the variance of the prior on the weights.
 It governs how conservative the predictions are.
 As $\sigma^2_0$ increases, the confidence of out-of-distribution predictions decreases, which is what we want.
 However we cannot naively increase $\sigma^2_0$ as making it too large would cause predictions for images close to the training data to be uniform as well.
 Decreasing $\sigma^2_0$ causes the predictions to be more and more similar to the softmax predictions.
 We want a balance between the two extremes.